-You're travelling to another country with your boyfriend.
+You're traveling to another country with your boyfriend.
 When you got to the airport, he wasn't able to find his passport.
 You both got worried, but after searching for a few minutes he found it.
-You're worried that he'll lose it again, so you offer:
+You're worried that he'll lose it again, so you offer this suggestion.

 Why don't I hang on to that for you.